rgiangregorio-dev/security-management-project/README-part1.md

 I first had to boot from the Proxmox ISO image, and once it booted, I started making configuration changes.
-I was using NAT networking via VMware, so I used the virtual IP address of my host computer.
+I was using NAT networking via VMware, so I used the virtual IP address of my host computer as the gateway.

 ![1](./assets/image1.png)
 ![2](./assets/image2.png)